CAG: Cache-Augmented Generation

 Generate Outputs: Produce final results without retrieval latency.

-• Cache Reset: After generating a response the KVCache can be reset to its inital state to prepare for the next query.
+• Cache Reset: After generating a response the KVCache can be reset to its initial state to prepare for the next query.

-What are the benefits and drabacks of CAG
+What are the benefits and drawbacks of CAG

 Feature RAG CAG